cabal-club/cable/wire.md

 2. Posts are signed by their author, but do not contain a reference to the cabal they were written to. an attacker could perform a replay attack by sharing a post made on one cabal into another cabal, and it would appear authentic.
 This is mitigated by the Handshake Protocol specification having an explicit advisory to never re-use identity keys between cabals, allowing for users and hosts to assume that any public keys that are the same across cabals are completely coincidental and not the same person.

+3. Messages are not signed.
+If a message is forwarded from one peer to another, that peer has the opportunity to rewrite that message.
+Note that this only applies to authorized peers, who have completed a Cable Handshake, and not any intermediary network node.

 #### 7.2.1.3 Denial of Service
 1. Authoring very large posts (gigabytes or larger) and/or a large number of smaller posts, and sharing them with others to download.
 2. Making a large quantity of expensive requests (e.g. a time range request on a channel with a long chat history that covers its entire lifetime, repeatedly).